 This is worked out from the actual salary reported X the rate reported, if they don’t match there is an error in submission and figures need checked.

-Exceptions to this are sick pay, maternity pay and changing rates mid year.
+Exceptions to this are sick pay, maternity pay and changing rates mid-year.

-New FOR 23/24 – Due to the Potential of the employee rate change being In the middle of the year again for all members, the practice checker will use the “average” rate used all year to reduce the amount of errors for members.
+New FOR 23/24 – Due to the Potential of the employee rate change being in the middle of the year again for all members, the practice checker will use the “average” rate used all year to reduce the amount of errors for members.
 Please note that if a member changes rate due to a pay rise April to September, there will still be an error appearing.
 This is acceptable providing the reason is noted In the Additional comments.

 WTE threshold